Citi’s 30th Annual Global Property CEO Conference 2025

 Company evolution and performance

-• Operating fundamentals are strong, with favorable supply-demand dynamics and no new U.S. supply, leading to record leasing activity of 5,500 leases for 21 million sq ft last year.
+• Operating fundamentals are strong, with no new supply in the U.S. sector and record leasing activity, including 5,500 leases for over 21 million sq ft last year.

-• Screens as undervalued compared to REIT peers on FFO, AFFO, free cash flow, and dividend yield metrics.
+• The company is viewed as undervalued compared to REIT peers based on FFO, AFFO multiples, free cash flow, and dividend yields.

-• Investment decisions for anchor store recapture and redevelopment are made on an asset-specific basis, not through broad portfolio allocations.
+• Investment decisions for anchor store recaptures are made asset-by-asset, focusing on market-specific opportunities rather than broad portfolio strategies.

 Partial view of Summaries dataset, powered by Quartr API